 It’s been 6 months since we got ourselves present in Perth, Western Australia.
-So far, it’s been a steep learning curve for me as I got myself acquainted with the culture here, and tried to figure out how to set up a business in all sense and aspects.
-Australia is very different to Singapore, and as I like to say, I probably learnt more in the past 6 months what didn’t work than what did.
+So far, it’s been a steep learning curve for me.
+I got myself acquainted with the culture here, and tried to figure out how to set up a business in all sense and aspects.
+Australia is very different to Singapore.
+As I like to say, I probably learnt more in the past 6 months what didn’t work than what did.
+Self growth lessons from pitching

 Yet we press ahead.
 In times like this, it can feel demoralising as we can’t really articulate a tangible progress nor have results to show.
 Thankfully I had time in January to reflect and mull over our journey further in depth.
 A quote by Fredrick Douglass particularly impressed on me that we have grown – through the ‘no’s, we have gained clarity on what the ‘yes’ can look like.